I agree with most Start-Up Truisms. One of the best ones is Don’t Chase the Shiny Penny. Double Down on What Works.

 • Add Someone to Own Upsells.
 Even if the Customer Success thing is working, do you have someone, or a team, dedicated to maximizing land-and-expand and/or upsells?
 No?
 You can easily inflect the curve another 10% here.

 • Add Proactive Customer Success / Retention for Your Smallest Customers.
 You probably shower your largest customers with love.
 But do you do such a great job with the smallest ones?
 Probably not, even if you have a Customer Success team.
 Add someone to just focus on the very smallest of your customers.
 Show them respect, and some love.
 Churn will go way, way down here too.
+This doesn’t mean not use AI.
+But what it means is hire someone whose only job is to make your smallest customers happier.
+And increase NRR there.

 • Start Doing Customer Marketing for Real.
 Yes, you’re doing a lot to market to new prospects and potential customers.
 But how about to your existing base?
 Over time, they’ll be the source of most of your new leads, and your growth.
 More on that here.

 None of these initiatives requires any sort of tilt, or in most cases, any really dramatic change.
 And I bet at least a few of them might work at your company.
+Pick 1-2 to implement — this quarter.

 The key to all these potential initiatives is to just try to get $1 back for every $1 you spend.
 It’s an investment.
 Your core engine does need to have positive unit economics.
 Your extra efforts at the incremental customer really should just cover costs (more on the incremental customer here).
 Expecting profits here is being way too conservative.